 Explore the What, Why, and How of National Board Certification here.
 Discover a process that many teachers feel is the most profound professional development of their career.
-Meet our California Accomplished Teaching Ambassadors to learn more about local opportunities throughout the state.

 The Instructional Leadership Corps (ILC) is a collaborative effort between the National Board Resource Center (NBRC) at Stanford, the Stanford Center for Opportunity Policy in Education (SCOPE), and the California Teachers Association (CTA).
 Its focus is building a statewide network of accomplished classroom teachers and other education leaders who support the implementation of schoolwide professional learning around the California Standards in ELA and Mathematics, and the Next Generation Science Standards.
 Read more to learn about member-created resources available to use and about joining this effort.
 Watch this video that shares the story of how a professional development model of teachers teaching teachers has taken root in Yuba City, CA. Download our brochure.
 Read about the policy and research around the ILC from Learning Policy Institute.